jorgeavelar/k8sapp/README.md

-# Running simple python using docker and kubernets.
+# Running python application with  docker and kubernets.

+## Requirements

 ## Build the Docker Image